deepesdl/deepesdl-doc/docs/science_cases/polar_science.md

 as proxies for internal ice stresses, provided certain assumptions about the temperature vertical profile are made.

-This study aims at training a neural network to assess ice damage levels directly from satellite imagery data, with the use of Sentinel-1 imagery obtained in 2015-2016 and a completely independent damage model, generated with an ice-sheet model inversion based on measurements of ice thickness and
+This study aimed at training a neural network to assess ice damage levels directly from satellite imagery data, with the use of Sentinel-1 imagery obtained in 2015-2016 and a completely independent damage model, generated with an ice-sheet model inversion based on measurements of ice thickness and